 This is a question every manager in the travel industry should be asking themselves, because the thought process behind a serious answer will jumpstart – or clarify – a reasoned foundation for a strategic role and direction for technology.
-A non-serious afinds themselves with – a technology spend is just another part of doing business, don’t spend crazy money on it but don’t fall far behind the competition either.
+Technology spend is a critical part of doing business, however you should not spend crazy money on it but don’t fall far behind the competition either.

 A serious answer will begin with a qualifying question of its own: what’s considered to be a technology investment?
 Good question.
 There’s a tendency to limit the rigor and scope of evaluation and analysis by regarding technology investment possibilities in limited ways – such as new hardware, new software – or perhaps new delivery platforms such as travel SaaS.